 What Your Child Needs to Know About Approaching a Dog

-1. Don’t run up to a dog.
-Whether from the front of behind.
-This can startle even a friendly dog to bite.
+1. Don’t run up to a dog, whether from the front of behind.
+This can startle and cause even a friendly dog to bite.

-2. Do approach from the front, calmly and quietly, stopping out of the dog’s reach.
+2. Approach from the front, calmly and quietly, stopping out of the dog’s reach.

 3. Don’t assume the dog is friendly.
 If you do not know the dog, operate under the assumption it’s not friendly.
 A WAGGING TAIL DOES NOT ALWAYS MEAN THE DOG IS HAPPY.